 This was a cleaner signature with excellent staging, plenty of energy, and a slightly subdued low end which suited the W80 quite nicely actually with the Reference 8 cable.
 The top end though lacked a bit of body compared to higher-end DAPs and more resolving amps.

 The Mojo/W80 was very sensitive to pops on the Mojo during power on and off and changing tracks using USB DAC out.

 This was probably the most resolving out of all the pairings with a punchy low-end and a cleaner more accurate mid-range compared to say the Opus#3.
 Certainly, more dynamic sounding than the Axon 7.
 This would be my go-to pairing if the detail was a must with the W80.

 This was a good pairing as a DAC out experience.
 The volume control is excellent with a non-existent noise floor and no Mojo style pops in FooBar.

 What I like most about this tonal pairing is the attention to detail the Flow brings out on the W80.
 It pulls back a little on the mid-bass weight and puts more emphasis on articulation, particularly the treble performance as well as upping the spaciousness in the mids a little.
 The tonal quality is much less warm and more balanced sounding.

-The only downside was the relative lack of dynamics and pop in the vocal performance of the Flow, something I have mentioned before when I initially reviewed it.
+The only downside was the relative lack of dynamics and pop in the vocal performance of the Flow, something I mentioned before when I initially reviewed it.

 The Bit Opus#3